Thyroid Anatomy

 An understanding of the anatomy of the Tubercle of Zuckerkandl is also central to safe surgical dissection, particularly its close relationship to both the recurrent laryngeal nerve and the superior parathyroid (Fig. 2).

-The tubercle usually enlarges lateral to the recurrent laryngeal nerve, with the nerve appearing to pass into a cleft medial to it – a situation that some surgeons used to describe as the nerve passing into the thyroid substance.
-This is the situation in 93% where the nerve is deep to the Tubercle.
+The tubercle usually enlarges lateral to the recurrent laryngeal nerve, with the nerve appearing to pass into a cleft medial to it – this is the situation in 93% where the nerve is deep to the Tubercle.
 Early elevation of the tubercle of Zuckerkandl usually allows the recurrent nerve to be easily and safely “encountered” even though not initially visible.

 However an uncommon (7%) but high risk situation is where the recurrent laryngeal nerve runs lateral to an enlarged Tubercle of Zuckerkandl, placing it at increased risk of damage during dissection.